SonuChopra/SimpleMarker/README.md

 A demo video and the chrome extension itself are available to download, for FREE, on the Chrome Store: https://chrome.google.com/webstore/detail/simplemarker/kgokdfclfmecidfdogbbmpecfibdjjpc

 If you dont want to install the extension from the chrome store or if you want to contribute to the extension.
-Then you should directly upload to your browser.
+Then you can directly upload the extension to your browser.
 To do this follow the following steps:
 1) Clone the repo
 2) Open the chrome browser
 3) Click on the 3 vertical dots on the top right corner